latam-tech-office/2016-forum/README.md

     .
     ```

-In case you don't have Persisent Volumes available at your OpenShift's Cluster, you're providing another playbook that it will create some Persistent Volumes at your OpenShift's Master using NFS.
-Again, you need root access to your host in order to be able to run this Ansible's playbook.
+    In case you don't have Persisent Volumes available at your <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift's Cluster</a>, we're providing another playbook that it will create some Persistent Volumes at your <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift's Master</a> using NFS.
+Again, you need root access at your host in order to be able to run this Ansible's playbook.
 Just type:

     ```
     # ./create_persistentvolumes.yaml